 Myocardial ischemia is the surrogate that is more often addressed in the research reviewed in this lecture.
 To demonstrate reductions in the rate of infarction (typically reported at $\sim 5\%$ in vascular surgical series) with a therapy would require thousands of patients and millions of dollars to show statistically differences.
-We are beginning to see multi-center trials in the anesthesia literature, the use of meta-analysis to combine the results of trials by different investigators of similar interventions, and the analysis of large databases and registries to evaluate therapies.
+We are beginning to see multi-center trials in the anesthesia literature, the use of metanalysis to combine the results of trials by different investigators of similar interventions, and the analysis of large administrative databases to evaluate therapies.